shamspias/chat-gpt-celery-flask/README.md

 ## Docker

-1. Copy example.env to .env and give required variables and build the Docker image by running the following command in terminal:
+1. Copy example.env to .env and give required variables
     ```
-   docker build -t gpt-chat-flask-celery .
+   cp example.env .env
     ```
-2. ~~You will also need a separate container for Redis as message broker~~
+2. Build the Docker image by running the following command in terminal:
     ```
-   docker run -p 6379:6379 --name redis-server -d redis
+   docker build -t gpt-chat-flask-celery .
     ```
 3. Once the image is built, you can run the container using the following command:
     ```